 The Kemp family

-The Kemp family were the founders of this important organisation.
-They were motivated to do so through their son Robert’s experience of epilepsy.
-Since leaving school, Robert had been employed in several jobs but was sacked repeatedly once his employers found out about his condition.
-It was a commonplace occurrence at this time.
-In 1968 there was no Discrimination Board, no laws to protect people with disabilities from unfair treatment, and much public ignorance and misunderstanding about epilepsy.
+One of the main drivers was to increase understanding of employers.
+This was championed by founder Doris Kemp, whose son Robert had been employed in several jobs but was sacked repeatedly once his employers found out about this epilepsy.
+At the time there were no laws to protect people with disability from unfair treatement, and discrimination was a commonplace occurence.
 Doris, with support from her husband Arthur, decided to try and change things.
 A steering committee was formed, plans made, hundreds of letters written, and newspapers and other media contacted.

 The important work started by Doris Kemp OAM and her family, and other dedicated volunteers, has continued until this day.
 We are still working hard to improve the quality of life for people with epilepsy, through a range of information, support, counselling, education, training and community awareness activities.
 We still need to raise a significant amount of revenue from the community to keep up our work.